 Irving has years of teaching experience in the classroom, privately, and on the marching band field.
 The Rockville High School Marching Band, in Rockville, MD, earned a second place ranking nationally under Irving’s instruction as an assistant director and percussion instructor.
 He taught instrumental music for Prince George’s County Public Schools in Maryland where the concerts put on by his students were described as “exciting” and “innovative.”
 In January of 2012, he and two of his colleagues traveled to Awoshie, Ghana to launch a brand new music program at the City of Angels Montessori School.
 During their three week stay in Awoshie, Irving and his two colleagues taught their students basic music theory, percussion, clarinet, cello, violin, flute, piano, vocals, and guitar.
 At the concert, which took place at the end of the three week period, the students were able to perform music in small and large ensembles.

 As a composer, he has written music for soloists, chamber ensembles, and large ensembles.
-Recent arrangements for front ensembles and drum lines include an arrangement of Queen’s “We Are the Champions” for the Baltimore Ravens’ Marching Band and the “Glee” Journey Medley for Towson University’s 2010 Marching Band.
+Recent arrangements for front ensembles and drum lines include an arrangement of winter holiday tunes for the Baltimore Ravens’ Marching Band’s 2014 Holiday Halftime Show.

 Irving’s primary teachers include Mr. Barry Dove, Mr. Mark Craig, Dr. Patrick Roulet, Mr. Frank Russo, Dr. Michelle Humphreys, and Mr. Scott Ney.
-He has received coaching from Christopher Williams, Joe Tompkins, Steve Houghton, John Tafoya, Michael Spiro, Svetoslav Stoyanov, Anthony Ames, Valerie Naranjo, She-e Wu, Dr. Jonathan Leshnoff, and Dr. Peter Gilbert.
+He has received coaching from Christopher Williams, Joe Tompkins, Steve Houghton, John Tafoya, Michael Spiro, Michael Burritt, Matt Duvall, Doug Perkins, Tim Feeney, Jim Culley, Colin Currie, Svetoslav Stoyanov, Anthony Ames, Valerie Naranjo, She-e Wu, Keith Lemmons, Dr. Jonathan Leshnoff, and Dr. Peter Gilbert.